 After exploring the Visitor Center and historic buildings, take a walk through the lovely Cactus Garden.
 While the thorny plants sometimes get a bad rap, they have a rugged beauty, especially when blooming in the spring and summer months.

 Quinta Mazatlan World Birding Center in McAllen, Texas

-A while back, I took a year off from working.
+From April 2016 to May 2017, I took a year off from working.
 My husband and I sold almost everything, loaded up the RV with our dogs and traveled around the southwest.
 We spent about six weeks in south Texas.
 It was in January when we visited the area but because the weather is so tropical, we were still able to enjoy lush vegetation and beautiful views.
 On a side note, the birding in January is stellar in the valley of Texas.
 Quinta Mazatlan World Birding Center in McAllen gave us a look at Mexican culture, beautiful trails, and tropical gardens we’d never experienced before or since.

 Buu Mon Buddhist Temple & Lotus Garden in Port Arthur, Texas

 In the town of Port Arthur, located along the Gulf Coast of southeast Texas, you’ll find the Buu Mon Buddhist Temple & Lotus Garden.
 I spent more time seeing the garden than the temple while visiting a friend and getting a tour of the interesting places in the community.
 You could easily meditate or simply be still, as you enjoy the views of this lovely and surprising garden.